dbtuneai/dbtune-agent/README.md

 # Optional settings
 debug: false # Enable debug logging

+tuning_settings:
+  memory_threshold: 90  # percentage of total memory (90 is 90% of total memory).

 # Docker-specific settings (only needed for Docker deployments)
 docker:
   container_name: "postgres" # Name of your PostgreSQL container